Compilation album: Royalties

 For multi-artist compilations, royalties are usually prorated.
 In most cases, each artist's per-record royalty rate (typically 12–14% in 1999) is divided by the number of artists on the album.
-However, some record companies opt to simplify the equation and pay a rounded-off rate, either as a percentage or as a set amount, regardless of the total number of artists on the record.
+Some record companies simplify the equation and pay a rounded-off rate, either as a percentage or as a set amount, regardless of the total number of artists on the record.
 As of 1999, these rates were around 0.5% to 1% or 15–16 cents per record.
 When a compilation album includes a track from a different record company, the royalties are split between the artist and the original record company.
 Unless specifically limited by a contract, record companies may release as many greatest hits albums by their recording artist as they wish without requiring the artist's agreement or permission.

 Charts

 In the United Kingdom, the Official Charts Company compiles a weekly compilation albums chart, limited to various artists compilations and soundtrack compilations.